-- Whisk the egg whites in a separate bowl, then add them to the flour mixture.
+- Whisk the egg white in a separate bowl, then add it to the flour mixture.
 Stir until fully combined.
 It will still be a bit lumpy.

 - Using your hands or a spoon, scoop out enough dough to form a biscuit.
 Place it on the baking sheet.
 Continue until you’ve formed all of the biscuits.
 Make sure to space them apart so they have room to grow while baking.

 - Bake for 12-15 minutes.
 Baking time will vary.
 When the biscuits are a nice golden color, they are ready.

 - While the biscuit are baking, prepare the gravy.
 Start by browning the ground sausage in a large skillet over medium-high heat.
 Break the sausage into small pieces as it browns.
 When the meat is cooked through, add the butter and almond flour to the pan and whisk it.